malpa222/portfolio/_pages/personal.md

 This section will require building on top of the knowledge gained from the two previous questions: the main use cases of Go and how the language works internally.
 This will lead me to conclusions how a secure development workflow should look like in Go which I will then compare with the ones recommended by the language developers.
 This will mostly rely on the Library research, Lab and Field to get opinions from Go developers.

+## Project management

+In order to efficiently work on the project, I have decided to use Scrum framework for planning and management.
+I split the semester into three 3 week long sprints:

+- Sprint 1 - 03.10 - 24.10
+- Sprint 2 - 24.10 - 14.11
+- Sprint 3 - 14.11 - 05.01